-Your contacts who will provide feedback may speak languages other than English and Dutch.
+Starred account and company settings are all English but your contacts who will provide feedback may speak another language.
 It therefore makes sense to offer them your survey in their native language: the easier it is for them to fill in your survey, the better your response rate will be!
-This is why we offer Starred invites, surveys and Thank You pages in 18 languages.
+This is why we offer Starred invites, surveys and Thank You pages in 22 languages.

 Ultimate Questions NPS and CES we’ve already translated for you, and there aren’t any further possibilities to amend the phrasing of the follow-up questions.
 You’ll have to enter translations yourself for all other questions that you’ve first made in your base language and then need to translate.

 To translate each block, first select the language you want to add.
 Next click the relevant question block which needs a translation.
 You’ll get a pop-up which displays the new language on the left, and the base language on the right.